 Contents:

 In England, Wales, and Northern Ireland, pupils between the ages of 14 and 16 study for GCSEs as part of the National Curriculum (a list of things that all students should be taught).
-Subjects like Maths, English Language, and Science are compulsory, but you’ll have the freedom to choose to study other subjects you’re interested in.
+Subjects like maths, english language, and science are compulsory, but you’ll have the freedom to choose to study other subjects you’re interested in.
 You’ll generally pick these subjects at the end of Year 9.

 What are GCSEs?

+GCSE stands for General Certificate of Secondary Education.
 GCSEs are the most common academic qualifications taken by students at age 14.

-They usually take two years and culminate in ‘public exams’ at the end of Year 11 when students are 16 years old.
+They usually take two years to complete and culminate in ‘public exams’ at the end of Year 11 when students are 16 years old.
 GCSE students across the country sit the same exam papers, which are marked by external examiners (i.e. not your teachers).

 Some GCSEs also include coursework.
 Coursework typically takes the form of an extended essay or project.
 It is managed by your school and completed during the academic year.